Home » Technical Analysis

 Head and Shoulders

 This price pattern usually appears after a bull trend and, if confirmed, it triggers a trend reversal.
-There is another pattern, known as Inverse Head and Shoulders, which appears after a bear trend and, if confirmed, it indicates the end of the move to the downside.
+There is another pattern, known as Inverse Head and Shoulders, which appears after a bear trend and, if confirmed, indicates the end of the move to the downside.

-The Head and Shoulders formation features three highs (peaks) – a left shoulder, a head and a right shoulder.
+The Head and Shoulders formation features three highs (peaks) – a left shoulder, a head, and a right shoulder.
 The head is usually the highest peak, while the two shoulders usually appear of relatively equal height.

 As the price moves up, the left shoulder of the future pattern forms as a high (which is actually the peak of the current trend).